observablehq/framework/docs/javascript/files.md

 FileAttachment("file.arrow").arrow({version: 9})
 ```

-The [Arrow](../lib/arrow) page shows how to use the arrow format to work with data-frames.
+The [Arrow](../lib/arrow) page shows how to use the arrow format to work with data frames.

 ### XLSX